Corporate climate action with accountability

 May – August 2024

-Collect and synthesize feedback on the Standard from beta testing period and public input.
-Evaluate design and wording alternatives for the certification label.
+Collected and synthesized feedback on the Standard from beta testing period and public input.
+Evaluated design and wording alternatives for the certification label.

 Fall 2024